Title of statistical activity: Financial statistics of trade enterprises (monthly)

 15.3.
 Coherence - cross domain The extent to which statistics are reconcilable with those obtained through other data sources or statistical domains.

-Monthy economic indicators of trade enterprises are coherent with the same quarterly indicators.
+Monthly turnover of trade enterprises is coherent with the same quarterly and annual indicators.

 15.4.
 Coherence - internal The extent to which statistics are consistent within a given data set.